Gardens By The Bay – 2pm

 Ready for your hands and arms to be filled with intricate and beautiful henna designs?
 Well, Little India has got you covered.
 Visit temples, mosques and one of Singapore’s 24-hour shopping centres – Mustafa Centre!
 You’ll be amazed at the rich culture the Indian community has and be absolutely gob-smacked by the wide array of beautiful traditional costumes.
 Don’t forget to head to Tekka Centre for delectable Indian cuisine – you’ll be spoilt for choice as to what to eat and your tummy will be stuffed.
 If you’re not sure what to do here, check out the Little India trail!

-Kampong Glam – 7 pm
+Kampong Glam – Walk To The Past

 II.
 Budget Shopping on a Frenzy!